 Q: Do I get any information back at the end of the process?

 A: Absolutely – you get a summary of your responses which lists what you've told us and, in some cases, provides some useful resources and contacts you can follow up that could help you even more.
 People have found new sources of information and learnt handy tips or identified new equipment options that help at work and at home.

 Q: I am not disabled, is this relevant for me?

-A: This questionnaire isn’t only meant for disabled people.
-It will ask you questions about you and your circumstances that that an employer could reasonably be expected to provide support for.
+A: Absolutely - this questionnaire isn’t only meant for disabled people.
+It will ask you questions about you and your circumstances that an employer could reasonably be expected to provide support for.
 This includes caring or parenting responsibilities, commitments around your faith or culture, pregnancy or maternity for example.
 The only way you are going to find out whether it’s for you is by completing the questionnaire.
 We encourage you to do so.
 In the more about me section at the end of the questionnaire you will have the option to share any additional information you think your employer should know about you

 Q: How long will it take me to complete the questionnaire?